Bobby Bethune: College football

 Bethune played college football at Mississippi State University from 1957 to 1960.
 He saw most action in his final two years, playing as a halfback on offense and defensive back on defense.
 With six interceptions in his senior year, Bethune tied for the most in the Southeastern Conference.

 Professional career

-Bethune was selected in the 9th round of the 1961 NFL draft by the Chicago Bears, signing for them shortly afterwards.
+Bethune was selected 117th overall in the ninth round of the 1961 NFL draft by the Chicago Bears, signing for them shortly afterwards.
 The Chicago Tribune described him as one of a number of "rangy, fast, agile" defensive backs drafted by the Bears that year.
 He played in the preseason for the Bears, getting ejected from one game for his role in a fist fight, but was cut before the regular season began.
 In 1962, he again featured for the Bears in exhibition play but missed the regular season squad.
 However, Bethune signed with the AFL's Chargers to replace an injured Charlie McNeil in the defensive backfield, and played the only games of his career in a major league, making ten appearances and intercepting three passes.

 Subsequently, Bethune appeared for three teams in the Southern Professional Football League and one in the North American Football League.